-81. The opportunity cost of capital:

-- A. is the interest rate that the firm pays on a loan from a financial institution. - B. is the maximum acceptable rate of return on a project. - C. is the minimum acceptable rate of return on a project. - D. is always less than 10%.
+- 81. The opportunity cost of capital: - A. is the interest rate that the firm pays on a loan from a financial institution. - B. is the maximum acceptable rate of return on a project. - C. is the minimum acceptable rate of return on a project. - D. is always less than 10%.

-AACSB: Communication Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Communication Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 2 Medium Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Expected (required) return

-82. During the Financial Crisis of 2007-2009, the U.S. government bailed out all of the following firms except:

-- A. AIG.
+- 82. During the Financial Crisis of 2007-2009, the U.S. government bailed out all of the following firms except: - A. AIG.

-- B. Fannie Mae.
+B. Fannie Mae.

-- C. Lehman Brothers.

-- D. Freddie Mac.
+- C. Lehman Brothers. - D. Freddie Mac.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-04 Understand the main events behind the financial crisis of 2007-2009 and the subsequent eurozone crisis.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-04 Understand the main events behind the financial crisis of 2007-2009 and the subsequent eurozone crisis.
 Topic: Financial distress

-83. If Apple Computer Inc. is used as the model, then new firms should expect to raise capital in which one of these orders?
-Start with the first money raised.

-- A. Owners, venture capitalists, suppliers, public investors - B. Owners, suppliers, venture capitalists, public investors - C. Venture capitalists, owners, public investors, suppliers - D. Owners, public investors, venture capitalists, suppliers
+- 83. If Apple Computer Inc. is used as the model, then new firms should expect to raise capital in which one of these orders?
+Start with the first money raised. - A. Owners, venture capitalists, suppliers, public investors - B. Owners, suppliers, venture capitalists, public investors - C. Venture capitalists, owners, public investors, suppliers - D. Owners, public investors, venture capitalists, suppliers

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-02 Understand the basic structure of banks, insurance companies, mutual funds, and pension funds.
-Topic: Raising capital
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 2 Medium Learning Objective: 02-02 Understand the basic structure of banks; insurance companies; mutual funds; and pension funds.
+Topic: Raising capitai